discord-mini/discord-mini-rest/README.md

 # discord-mini-rest

 This is a small package that can be used to work with Discord's REST API.
+This is more for people who want to use Node's `cluster` module or `child_processes` so it really only works for those.
+Mainly because I have a process.send nested in the code somewhere right now so yeah.

 * [Quick Start](#quickstart)
 * [More Details](#details)